Planning for in-home care is a lot like the Chinese adage about planting a tree: The best time was 20 years ago, and the second best time is today.

 Older Americans determined to stay in their own homes are likely to need help at some point — for a few hours a day or 24/7 — with household chores, nursing services and personal care.
-And with 10,000 baby boomers a day turning 65 between now and 2030, the need for home health care will only increase.
+And with the 65-plus population projected to grow from 56 million in 2020 to 73 million in 2030, the need for home health care will only increase.

 Those who plan early may buy insurance policies that cover home-care benefits.
 That could be long-term care insurance, or a life insurance policy with a rider for long-term care, sometimes called hybrid policy.

 That's if they can afford long-term care coverage.
-The average annual premium in 2020 for a couple who are both age 55 was $3,050, according to data from the American Association for Long-Term Care Insurance.
-The averages for an individual man and woman at that age were $1,700 and $2,675, respectively.
+The average annual premium in 2021 for a couple who are both age 55 was $2,050 for a policy that would pay up to $165,000 of future care costs for each, according to the data from the American Association for Long-Term Care Insurance.
+(That's without inflation factored into payments; premiums can be considerably higher for policies that come with preset levels of inflation protection so future benefits reflect rising costs.)
+The averages for an individual man and woman at that age are $950 and $1,050, respectively.

 Plus, about 1 in 5 applicants younger than 60 are declined, and the proportion of people denied coverage rises steeply with age, the trade group reports.